RandomNEET/blog/src/content/posts/linux/nixos-install-nohibernate/index.md

 ---
-title: Install NixOS
+title: Install NixOS with encrypted Btrfs and a IN-RAM root (without hibernation)
 published: 2025-07-22
-description: Install NixOS with full-disk encryption on Btrfs and a RAM-based root.
+description: This is how I installed NixOS on my desktop.
 image: ./cover.png
 tags: [Linux, NixOS, Installation, Filesystem, Encryption]
 category: Linux